HannahMcGill/Command-Line-for-Librarians/README.md

 3️⃣ Unzip the folder.

-4️⃣ Navigate into the project folder using the command line.
+4️⃣ Open the folder using the traditional point and click method.

 5️⃣ **Start with the README** in the project folder and follow the instructions step by step.